everhartjoshua/ai-learning-agent/docs/adr/ADR-0004-container-image-registry-layout.md

 ## Context

 To deploy our containerized application to Google Cloud Run, we require a container image registry.
-While Google’s legacy Container Registry (gcr.io) still exists, it is in maintenance mode and deprecated for new projects, making Artifact Registry the mandatory native choice.
+While Google’s legacy Container Registry (gcr.io) still exists, it is in maintenance mode and deprecated for new projects.
 Similarly, while Docker Hub is an industry standard, utilizing it for a GCP-deployed service introduces an external network dependency, exposes us to public pull rate limits (which degrade cold-start reliability), and lacks native integration with GCP IAM.
 Of the available platforms — Artifact Registry, Container Registry, Docker Hub — only Artifact Registry meets the criteria for a GCP-native, IAM-integrated, modern container registry.
-The remaining decisions concern how to organize and operate it
+The remaining decisions concern how to organize and operate it.

 The actual architectural decisions revolve around how we organize and operate the Artifact Registry.
 We must establish conventions for repository layout, tagging strategies, retention policies, regional placement, and vulnerability scanning.
 These choices sit at the intersection of developer velocity, production reliability, and cost control—particularly given our constraint of operating within a $300 GCP trial credit.